Click Here To Download the Free Simple Marketing Plan Template

 It just makes it easier to for them to pick and choose a package or service.

-Drip campaigns help you to educate your leads about different aspects of your business, show them what you could do for them, and the benefits of your products or services.
+Drip campaigns help you to educate your leads about different aspects of your business, and show them what you could do for them, and the benefits of your products or services.

 That is called: Providing value through education.